-The goal of the History Department is to develop in each student the historical knowledge, skills, and curiosity that are essential to being thoughtful and responsible citizens of the world.
-Throughout the History Department's curriculum and course offerings, faculty and students discuss, interpret, interrogate and write about the political, economic, social, cultural, and intellectual developments of mankind from the earliest moments through the present.
+The goal of the History Department is to develop in each student the historical knowledge, skills, and curiosity that are essential to being a thoughtful and responsible citizen of the world.
+Throughout the History Department's curriculum and course offerings, faculty and students interrogate the political, economic, social, cultural, and intellectual developments of mankind from the earliest moments through the present.
 The department also incorporates subjects that are classified as social sciences, ranging from the field of psychology to economics and financial investing.

-History classes at Prep cultivate critical thinking, curiosity, passion and an ability to approach information and questions from an historical perspective.
-Whether reading the Bhagavad Gita, assessing Abraham Lincoln’s role in ending slavery, representing Israel in an international negotiation, debating the issues in an upcoming election or contemplating the qualities of a good life, students and teachers delve deeply into the controversies and unresolved questions that make history a vibrant and dynamic discipline.
+History classes at Prep cultivate critical thinking, passion, and an ability to approach information and questions from an historical perspective.
+Whether reading the Bhagavad Gita, assessing Abraham Lincoln’s role in ending slavery, representing Israel in an international negotiation, debating the issues in an upcoming election, or contemplating the qualities of a good life, students and teachers delve deeply into the controversies and unresolved questions that make history a vibrant and dynamic discipline.

 Click below to browse our course descriptions

 Seventh graders explore the history and geography of Los Angeles by becoming the staff of the Los Angeles Museum of Geography (LAMoG).
 The mission of this actual museum is to tell the story of Los Angeles, past and present, through innovative exhibits that connect the issues our region and its people have faced to the global challenges of the 21st century.
 All year long students practice research and writing skills, analyze maps and primary sources and learn from museum professionals about how to approach questions of content and design.
 Twice a year, the museum holds a gallery opening staffed entirely by 7th grade docents, who offer expert tours to friends, family, and the entire community.
 Visit the museum website at www.lamog.org.

 History 8th Grade (US History)